 Organizations will show variations in the way they choose to put people from different communication disciplines together in one crisis communications team.
-By having staff cater to the information needs of key constituents you positively impact
+In any case: having the staff that cater to the information needs of key constituents work closely together will only benefit the effort of communicating consistently to those audiences during the crisis.

-1. Dark sites or blogs are dormant online real estate that only becomes active and visible online during an actual crisis.
+1 Dark sites or blogs are dormant online real estate that only becomes active and visible online during an actual crisis.
 One industry that has seen widespread use of dark web resources is the airline industry.